February 1, 2024

 The Timeless Legacy of Volunteering

-Benjamin Mann Chief Planning Officer
+Benjamin Mann Ed.
+D. Chief Planning Officer

 As we celebrated Tu B’Shevat last week, we were reminded of the profound symbolism behind this day dedicated to trees and planting.
 Tu B’Shevat not only marks the agricultural laws regarding fruit trees but also signifies the spiritual bond between the Jewish people and the Land of Israel.
 It’s a time to reflect on the power of planting seeds, a theme beautifully encapsulated in a beloved story from the Babylonian Talmud.